Pediatric Occupational Therapy in Newmarket & Toronto

-Infant or Pediatric Occupational Therapy services are now available at our Newmarket location.
+Infant or Pediatric Occupational Therapy services are available online and in-person.
 An occupational therapist works with your baby, one-on-one, to assess and address any concerns regarding your baby’s motor development, feeding skills, play skills, and other physical and neurological development.

-Pediatric occupational therapists can assess the following in babies 0-2:
+Pediatric occupational therapists can assess the following in babies and children:

 - Delayed Gross Motor Skills (e.g. not crawling, sitting, walking, rolling on time )

 - Delayed Fine Motor Skills (e.g. issues using holding toys, cutlery, scissors, etc)

 - Low or excess muscle tone (e.g. floppy, poor or limp muscles tone)

 - Feeding challenges (e.g. heightened sensitivity to certain textures, overly picky, difficulty transitioning to solid food)

 - Sensory related issues (e.g. over or under sensitive to noises, textures, tastes, sensory seeking)

 Pediatric occupational therapy can also help in these areas:

 - Strategies to address challenges transitioning to solid foods